7 Ways to Tackle Holiday Debt

 However, be sure you can pay everything off before the introductory period ends, or at the very least, be sure you can live with the normal rate on the card.
 If you consolidate debt and then keep charging up your now empty cards, or if you don’t pay off the debt during the introductory period and end up paying at a higher rate, then you can come out worse than you were before.

-Also, be aware that many credit card companies charge a balance transfer fee.
-Balance transfers also aren’t for everyone.
 You must be very responsible with keeping up on your balances and redistributing your debt among lower rates to best benefit you, but also not have too low of a credit score or too many credit lines open to begin with to not give you that really nice rate.

 3. Take out a Personal Loan

-Speaking of good credit, if you have it, you may want to take out an unsecured personal loan with lower rates than your credit cards.
 Credit unions are often a good place to start when looking for good rates.
 This is a step to be used with caution, just like balance transfers, but when done properly can be a boon for your long-term financial health.

 4. Get a Home Equity Loan